Monday, July 22, 2024

 If anything in our house needs attention, we have a reliable carpenter, plumber and electrician who will show up at our doorstep without the need for a prior appointment.
 If I need my shoes, bags, suitcase or clothes repaired, getting it done is a cinch.
 Facilities for dry cleaning, darning, or dyeing clothes are present in every neighborhood and you have more than a few options.
 Tailoring existing clothes for better fit or getting them custom made is a walking distance away from my home.
 I don't have to iron another piece of clothing for as long as I live because I can get someone to do it for me.

 Domestic workers are relatively easy to find although I will admit that they are not always reliable.
 That said, we have been incredibly fortunate in that area so far (touchwood!).
 Having had a live-in domestic worker in SG for six years, I could say that life was pretty convenient but here's the thing - we didn't need or like someone living with us ALL the time.
-It was an irksome invasion of privacy that we were forced to bear with because there was no other choice.
+It was an irksome invasion of privacy that we were forced to bear with because there was no other choice in the matter.
 Despite her round-the-clock presence, my husband and I still did all of the cooking among so many other house chores because we either liked doing it or were so used to doing it ourselves.
 On the contrary, our domestic worker in India is employed on a part-time basis so she arrives in the morning, completes her work discreetly in 2-3 hours and leaves for the day.
 There is also a lot of flexibility in the work timings and she is always available for ad hoc work.

 If you need a driver, cook, gardener, nanny or private tutor finding one isn’t difficult.
 If you need someone to make a house call to deep clean your home, wash your car, provide a foot massage, a specific hair or skin treatment, drape a sari, to collect samples for medical tests or repair absolutely anything it can be arranged with a click or quick phone call.
 To commute within the city if you don't want to drive, there is Uber, Ola, Namma Yatri or even the Bengaluru Metro that can get you to your destination (I'm not saying the journey will be easy or pleasant 😆).
 In case you want a bike taxi there is Rapido.
 If you want your vehicle serviced, a guy will come to your residence, pick it up, do whatever needs to be done and drop it back.
 If you need to transport anything within the city, Dunzo or Porter will do it for you.
 The best part is that no service will generate a bill that will make your eyes water.